MarkBind/markbind/docs/userGuide/contentAuthoring.md

 - Author your `<style>` elements for CSS files and `<link>` elements for Javascript files using HTML as shown below.
     - Ensure that your URLs start from the root directory, by using <code>{<span></span>{baseUrl}}/</code> when you are referencing your files.

+- All content is inserted near the bottom of the `<head>` tag by default.
+    - Use the `<head-top>` tag to specify content that you wish to place at the top of the `<head>` tag.
+    - The `<head-top>` tag is optional, you may omit it from your head file if you do not use it.

 ```css
 /* In yourCSSFolder/subfolder/myCustomStyle.css */
 p {